twntyseven/lchs_flask_intro/README.md

-# lchs_flask_intro
+# LCHS Intro to Flask

+This repository contains the starter code for a set of chapter exercises from LaunchCode's LCHS Python course (https://education.launchcode.org/lchs/index.html).

-This project is under development.
+This repo is currently under development.

 When deployed, you can find instructions for completing the Flask exercises at https://education.launchcode.org/lchs/chapters/flask-intro/exercises.html.